-They are sometimes referred to as second charge mortgages.
+They are sometimes referred to as second charge mortgages, although they are effectively secured loans.

 When to Use Commercial Second Charge Loans?